Skip to content

 15. Apply and close:

-16. Click Apply and then OK to close all windows.
+16. Click Apply to confirm the group membership change, then click OK to close all windows.

 17. Restart the Winlogbeat service:

-18. Open PowerShell or Command Prompt as administrator.
+18. Open PowerShell or Command Prompt with administrator privileges.

 Restart-Service winlogbeat